Find information on the tenure options Brisbane City Council offers for community facilities.

 Licence (or permit)

-A standard licence (or permit) is a form of permission to enter and use the premises for an agreed purpose and term.
+A standard licence (or permit) is a form of permission to enter and use the premises for an agreed purpose and term (normally one year).
 A licence (or permit) does not confer a right of exclusive possession on the holder and is not an interest in land.
 If you have a licence agreement with Council, you are not permitted to sub-license, or share occupancy of, the premises or any part of the premises with any other person.

 Council has a number of sites across the city suitable for seasonal use only.
 These sites are generally not suitable for development and usually have limited infrastructure on them.

-A seasonal licence does not provide an interest in the land and does not normally contain a right of renewal.
+A seasonal licence is not an interest in the land and does not normally contain a right of renewal.
 It provides an organisation the use of a site on specified dates and times during a sports season.

 Sub use and hire agreements